-The company has no significant interest-bearing instruments other than other receivables (see Note 7) and lease liabilities, which are subject to fixed interest rates.
+The company has no significant interest-bearing instruments other than other receivables (see Note 7), which are subject to fixed interest rates.
 These instruments potentially expose the company to fair value interest rate risk, but are measured at amortised cost.
-Balances subject to variable interest rates expose the company to cash flow interest rate risk.
 Management monitors the impact of changes in market interest rates on amounts reported in profit or loss.
 Based on this analysis, management considers the potential impact on profit or loss of a defined interest rate shift that is reasonably possible at the end at the reporting period to be immaterial.
 The level of interest rate risk is contained and the company's operating cash flows are substantially independent of changes in market interest rates.